holdenkea/Get-Buckets/README.md

   10) Use the found IP address as input in the GUI

 ### Break Beam Sensor and Basketball Chute
-  1) Break beam sensor has transmitter and reciever sides
+  1) Break beam sensor has transmitter and reciever side
-  2) Reciever side wired to Arduino Nano Pin 5 and Ground
+  2) Reciever side is wired to Arduino Nano Pin 5 and Ground
   3) Power drawn from 5v battery pack
   4) Beam breaks communicated over wifi through Arduino Nano ESP32

 ## License
 Apache License 2.0